 Interested in genealogy?
 The Stoughton Public Library also contains a small section with information about Stoughton’s history, including a considerable amount of information about our Norwegian settlers.
 You may also want to visit Riverside Cemetary, founded in 1857.
 This cemetary contains the remains of some of Stoughton's founders including Luke Stoughton and his family in a beautiful hillside location.

 Other indoor activities include taking a class provided by many of the downtown retail stores (cooking, knitting, beading, etc.), watching a movie at the Theater in downtown Stoughton, bowl a few frames at the local bowling alley or relax with a massage or manicure provided by one of our many spas.
 Don't forget all the great musical entertainment at the local pubs.
-You can check out all the evening action at Stoughton Nights.

 The parks and facilities available in Stoughton meet your every need.
 From swimming in a sandy bottomed swimming hole, disc golf, canoeing and boating in the summer months to ice skating, cross country skiing and snowmobiling in the winter, there’s plenty for the outdoor enthusiast.
 Stoughton has over 14 parks, including a skateboard park, tennis, basketball as well as two hiking trails.
 And, we’ll soon have a dirt bike park for the kids to use.